PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Method

-The \textit{BM} network design is inspired by the NVIDIA PilotNet structure \cite{bojarski2016end} with modifications tailored to our requirements.
-Specifically, we adapt the network to accept visual observations ($o_t$) and vehicle speed ($v_t$) as inputs and to predict steering angle (action $\widetilde{a}^{BM}_t$) as output, and we add dropout layers to improve generalization and avoid overfitting.
-The \textit{BM} features two primary inputs: the visual observation $o_t$ and the vehicle speed $v_t$.
+The BM network design is inspired by the NVIDIA PilotNet structure \cite{bojarski2016end}, with modifications tailored to our requirements.
+Specifically, we adapt the network to accept visual observations ($o_t$) and vehicle speed ($v_t$) as inputs and to predict steering angle (action $\widetilde{a}^{\text{BM}}_t$) as output, and we add dropout layers to improve generalization and avoid overfitting.
+The BM features two primary inputs: the visual observation $o_t$ and the vehicle speed $v_t$.
 The visual observation undergoes processing through five convolutional layers, then a flatten layer to obtain the image feature vector $\boldsymbol{z^{o}_t}$.
-Simultaneously, the vehicle speed input is directed through a fully-connected layer that has $144$ neurons, resulting in the formation of the vehicle speed vector $\boldsymbol{z^{v}_t}$.
+Simultaneously, the vehicle speed input is directed through a fully connected layer that has $144$ neurons, resulting in the formation of the vehicle speed vector $\boldsymbol{z^{v}_t}$.
 Subsequently, the image feature vector $\boldsymbol{z^{o}_t}$ and the vehicle speed vector $\boldsymbol{z^{v}_t}$ are concatenated and forwarded to a multi-layer perceptron (MLP) network.
-This MLP configuration consists of four fully-connected layers interspersed with three dropout layers.
-The fully-connected layers contain $512$, $100$, $50$, and $10$ neurons, respectively.
-The dropout layers maintains a dropout rate of $0.3$.
-The final output of the \textit{BM} $\widetilde{a}^{BM}_t$, the image feature vector $\boldsymbol{z^{o}_t}$, and the vehicle speed vector $\boldsymbol{z^{v}_t}$, are forwarded to the \textit{TAPM} network.
+This MLP configuration consists of four fully connected layers interspersed with three dropout layers.
+The fully connected layers contain $512$, $100$, $50$, and $10$ neurons, respectively.
+The dropout layers maintain a dropout rate of $0.3$.
+The final output of the BM $\widetilde{a}^{\text{BM}}_t$, the image feature vector $\boldsymbol{z^{o}_t}$, and the vehicle speed vector $\boldsymbol{z^{v}_t}$, are forwarded to the TAPM network.